 A study carried out by the Danish National Institute of Occupational Health¹ indicates that more than half of all employees working in open space office environments are negatively affected by noise.

-Carpet is the complete antithesis of hard, echoing surfaces.
-Sound waves are absorbed by carpet and the padding used beneath it, and the level of sound absorption can be further enhanced by the use of thicker underlay.
+Carpets are the complete antithesis of hard, echoing surfaces.
+Sound waves are absorbed by carpet and the padding used beneath it, and the level of sound absorption from a carpet can be further enhanced by the use of thicker underlay.
 Some manufacturers even offer an acoustic-optimized carpet backing.

-In conclusion, carpet is highly effective in controlling noise within buildings or even areas by absorbing airborne sound, reducing surface noise generation and reducing impact sound transmission in multi-storey buildings to rooms below.
+In conclusion, carpets are highly effective in controlling noise within buildings or even areas by absorbing airborne sound, reducing surface noise generation and reducing impact sound transmission in multi-storey buildings to rooms below.
 Properly specified carpet/cushion combinations are proven to be capable of handling the vast majority of sound absorption requirements in indoor environments.